 4. Death from holding pee

 The Danish nobleman and astronomer, Tycho Brahe, at a royal banquet refused to relieve himself, considering it a breach of etiquette.
-This caused his bladder to rupture and he died from infection.
+This caused his bladder to rupture and he died from an infection.

 3. Death from eating delicious food